-The Filipino martial arts of Escrima, Arnis, and Kali all use double sticks in their curriculum.
-These double stick drills are designed to build your coordination, rhythm, and flow.
+The Filipino martial arts of Escrima, Arnis, and Kali all use double sticks.
+These double sticks can be used for self defense but no one fights with 2 sticks The sticks are useful for drills to build your coordination, rhythm, and flow.

 I love training in the Filipino Martial Arts